rtanglao/rtDOTcom/_posts/2020-05-14-p2-how-to-get-all-firefox-desktop-urls-using-pup-without-grep.md

 ---
 layout: post
-title: "How To get all Firefox Desktop SUMO KB Articles using pup WITHOTU using grep"
+title: "How To get all Firefox Desktop SUMO KB Articles using pup WITHOUT using grep"
 ---

 # Pontifications